MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 3. How long are individual steps on average?

     This table shows you the task and steps for the selected guide.
 You can select the average step time or standard deviation columns to quickly find the longest/shortest steps or steps with most/least variability in time (standard deviation).
+If a step is visited multiple times in the same session, the total time spent on that step will be used in the step average calculation.
+If a step is visited multiple times in the same session, the total time spent on that step will be used in the step average calculation.
 Select a row of this table to filter all the visuals in the report to just that step.

+    Note that the report does not provide times for alignment and completion steps.

     > [!TIP]
-    > - To sort by multiple columns, hold the Shift key down while you select to add another column to the sort order.
+    > - To sort by multiple columns, hold the Control key down while you select to add another column to the sort order.
 This is useful if you want to sort by task and step number.
 [Learn more about how to change the sort order in a Power BI report](https://docs.microsoft.com/power-bi/consumer/end-user-change-sort).
     > - To use multiple rows as filters, hold down the Shift key while you select each row.
 [Learn more about how to multi-select data elements in Power BI Desktop](https://docs.microsoft.com/power-bi/create-reports/desktop-multi-select).

 4. Which sessions are the longest/shortest?